emfcamp/software_stories/volunteer_system_user_stories.md

               > For any shifts tied to something from the schedule
             * json file
               > Will let us have external tools to build lists of shifts
+            * shift creation tool currently exists as a Python script with no web UI
         + Create multiple shifts by defining parameters
             * Time of the first shift
             * Shift duration
             * Number of shifts
             * Whether to repeat for all 3 days (e.g. bar will have different opening hours based on day)

-* Have the opportunity to preview any created shifts or changes made to shifts before confirming them (especially for importing or creating from parameters).
+* Have the opportunity to preview any created shifts or changes made to shifts before confirming them (especially for importing or creating from parameters). - new feature

 ### During the event

+* Sign a volunteer up (add new volunteer record) - new feature
 * Sign a volunteer up for a shift (either if they have already signed up to volunteer system
 * Remove a volunteer from being signed up for a shift
 * Edit shift info